Lanihau

 Lanihau (June 19, 1852 – October 24, 1914) was a Hawaiian high chiefess of the Hawaiian Kingdom.
-She served as the Keeper of the Royal Mausoleum of Mauna ʻAla from 1885 to 1886 and was the last Governess (female governor) of the islands of Kauai and Niihau from 1886 to 1888.
+She served as the Keeper of the Royal Mausoleum of Mauna ʻAla from 1885 to 1886 and was the last Governess (female governor) of the islands of Kauaʻi and Niihau from 1886 to 1888.
 During her tenure, she was given the honorific Her Excellency, the Governess of Kauai.

 Name

 She was sometimes referred to as A. Lanihau in official documents.
 In the Hawaiian language, the name Lanihau means "cool heaven".
 An ahupuaʻa (land division) of the same name was located in the district of Kona on the island of Hawaii.
 Lanihau was also the name of a short-lived son of Kalanimoku and his wife Likelike who died in 1821.
 She has also been referred to as Ana Lanihau Koakanu, Mary Lanihau or Lanihau Opeka.

 Family

-Lanihau was the daughter of Pius F. Koakanu (sometimes known as John F. Koakanu), an aliʻi (high chief) from the island of Kauai, and his wife Peke.
+Lanihau was the daughter of Pius F. Koakanu (sometimes known as John F. Koakanu), an aliʻi (high chief) from the island of Kauaʻi, and his wife Peke.
 Her father Koakanu served as a member of the House of Representative for Kauai in the Legislature of the Hawaiian Kingdom from 1868 to 1874 and later as Kahu or Keeper of the Royal Mausoleum of Hawaii at Mauna ʻAla until his death in 1885.